 Daily Archives: 26 Aug 2016

 Roughly three months ago, local woman Heidi Miller, 32, had had enough—and was bound and determined to change her lifestyle.
-“I’d been this way since I was a kid—just, you know, life habits I picked up from my parents and my … Continue reading

 Sign the petition here.

 When people tell me they’ve read a theologian when what they really mean is that they’ve read one book by a theologian and a few books about a theologian and still think they know what the theologian thinks.
 Bro, you can’t even theologian.

 When people talk about one of the Reformers and it’s obvious they can’t Reformer, I’m like